 The problem of traveling across every bridge without crossing any bridge more than once can be rephrased in terms of this model.
 The question becomes: Is there a circuit in this multigraph that contains every edge exactly once?
 (Note that this circuit is required to visit every edge, so it must visit vertices of degree > 2 more than once.)
+This may seem an artificial problem, but it has applications in scheduling postal delivery routes and trash collection services.

-Definition 9.18 An Euler circuit in a graph G is a simple circuit containing every edge of G. An Euler path in G is a path containing every edge of G exactly once.
+Definition 4.17 An Euler circuit in a graph G is a simple circuit containing every edge of G. An Euler path in G is a path containing every edge of G exactly once.

-Example 9.31 Which of the undirected graphs below have an Euler circuit?
+Example 4.22 Which of the undirected graphs below have an Euler circuit?
 Of those that do not, which have an Euler path?

-Example 9.32 Which of the directed graphs below have an Euler circuit?
+Example 4.23 Which of the directed graphs below have an Euler circuit?
 Of those that do not, which have an Euler path?

-Weak Euler circuits
+Almost Euler circuits

-A closed walk with no repeated edges will be called $weak \ Euler \ circuit.$
+A closed walk with no repeated edges may be called an 'almost-Euler' circuit.